armishra111/Loop-TNR/README.md

-Set of files to create a loop TNR algorithms with generalized(categorical) symmetries.
+Set of files to create a loop-TNR algorithms with generalized(categorical) symmetries.
+F. Verstraete et al.